calyxir/calyx/tools/calyx-pass/README.md

 # calyx-pass

 `calyx-pass` (name TBD) is a work-in-progress pass explorer for calyx.
-It is easy to use and yet very flexible.
 This document is a work-in-progress too.

 ## Features